 How does the weekly coaching office hours work?

-All participants in the weekly coaching office hours will be invited to join a private, unlisted Facebook group where you can post your career questions.
-Each week, I will collect questions from the group and create a webinar answering those questions and then share that with the group.
-You will hear answers to your questions and other job seeker questions.
+We periodically offer an additional product - weekly Q&A coaching, where on a weekly basis I collect questions from the group and create a webinar answering those questions.
+All the questions and answers are shared back with the group, so that you will hear the answer to your question, as well as answers to the other job seeker questions.
 Access to collective job search questions will increase the learning for everyone.

 Do I have to complete the course in 30 days?